-The plot on the right uses this fit to project the percentage of the U.S. population using the Internet in following years.
+The plot on the right of Figure 21.7 uses this fit to project the percentage of the U.S. population using the Internet in following years.
 The projection is a bit hard to believe.
-It seems unlikely that by 2009 everybody in the U.S. was using the Internet, and even less likely that by 2012 more than 120% of the U.S. population was using the Internet.
+It seems unlikely that by 2009 everybody in the U.S. was using the Internet, and even less likely that by 2015 more than 140% of the U.S. population was using the Internet.